 Best Places to Stay in Heraklion

 Heraklion is Crete’s capital and the most populated area.
 Likewise, most of the flights arriving in Crete land in Heraklion, so there’s a chance that you’ll go through the city during your trip.

 Moreover, Heraklion hosts Crete’s most important archaeological site, Knossos, attracting visitors all year round.
 Everyone makes a point to visit Knossos, and you probably will too.

 On the North coast, Hersonissos and Malia, are important vacation resorts with all-inclusive structures, a must if youìre into package holidays.

 There are 8 municipalities in Heraklion where you can book a stay, Heraklion, Hersonissos, Viannos, Malevizi, Minoa Pediada, Gortyna, Festos, and Archanes-Asterousia.

-Highlights in the region of Heraklion
+Highlights in the Region of Heraklion

-Where to stay in Lasithi
+Best Places to Stay in Lasithi

 One of my favorite regions for holidays in Crete is Lasithi, in the extreme East of Crete.
 It’s a fairly small region, but there’s plenty to do and see in the area.